TedClayton1/AllThingsCloud4Learning/integrity policy baseline.md

 Sets the baseline to the measurements captured from the most recent boot sequence.
+An integrity policy baseline is ==a known good boot baseline that is used to compare measurements from subsequent VM boots to determine if anything has changed==.
+It is created by the Shielded VM vTPM when a Compute instance is launched.